Bayesian semiparametric modelling of contraceptive behavior in India via sequential logistic regressions: Introduction

-Although India has been the first nation to introduce an official family planning program in 1951 \citep{San:2004}, the promotion of contraceptive methods during the first and second Five Year Plans in 1951-1956 and 1956-1961 \citep{Har:2007} and the later change of polices via large coercive sterilization programs \citep{Sen:1997} under the rule of Indira Gandhi in the 1970's and in early-1980's, failed to properly address the rapid population growth issue.
-Coercion-free contraception, broader reproductive health care and counseling services were later promoted after the International Conference on Population and Developments in 1994 \citep{San:2003}, but skepticism currently remains on the performance of such target-free methods, increasing the emphasis on the availability of strategic data to support and evaluate family planning policies.
-As a result, detailed census and household surveys such as the India Human Development Survey (IHDS) and the National Family Health Survey (NFHS) have been recently conducted, motivating an increasing interest in the determinants of contraceptive use.
-In this work we aim to explore IHDS survey data available at \url{http://www.icpsr.umich.edu/icpsrweb/DSDR/studies/22626} to provide a flexible overview on this phenomenon.
+The above differences in the family planning services, combined with the marked socio-demographic inequalities characterizing the population in India, have increased the emphasis on the availability of strategic datasets and statistical models to evaluate the family planning policies, and to identify which subsets of the population have not been properly addressed.
+As a result, detailed surveys, such as the India Human Development Survey II (IHDS-II) and the National Family Health Survey (NFHS), have been recently conducted, motivating an increasing interest on the determinants of contraceptive choice in the light of the current policies.
+In this contribution we explore the IHDS-II survey data at \url{http://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36151}, to provide a flexible overview on the different policies and preferences, within a single model.
+The dataset is described in detail below.